atom-haskell-archive/autocomplete-haskell/README.md

 * Type name
 * Symbol name

-Sadly, it does not pick up types and/or other symbols defined in current file (ghc-mod seems to be incapable of this feat)
+Sadly, it does not pick up types and/or other symbols defined in current file (ghc-mod seems to be incapable of this feat), so for this you have to rely on default autocomplete-plus fuzzy completions.

 [1]: https://atom.io/packages/autocomplete-plus
 [2]: https://atom.io/packages/haskell-ghc-mod